More...

 Complete character archetypes list

-Another important thing to keep in mind is how the archetypical characters on this list interact with one another.
-We’ve divided this into categories:
+Another important aspect to keep in mind is how the archetypical characters on this list interact with one another.
+One way we’re looking at these archetypes is through three distinct attributes: Allies, Enemies and Professions.

 Now, this doesn’t mean that you can’t have incompatible archetypes on the same team or vice versa, because that will often lead to logical conflict.
 While this is great for storytelling, certain personality types have a much easier time connecting with others.

-Some will have more harmonious interactions while others will have more chaotic interactions.
+Some will have more harmonious interactions while others will have more chaotic interactions, subverting expectations for the audience.

 1. The Leader